Dadoum/Provision/README.md

 folder all the libraries except libstoreservicescore.so and libCoreADI.so, since they are the only one needed to run the app.

-To build any of these projects, you need CMake, a C and C++ compiler, and the D SDK, with the compiler and dub.
+To build any of these projects, you need CMake, a C and C++ compiler, the D SDK, with the compiler and dub and libplist development packages.

 To build *sideload_ipa*, you also need GTK+ and libimobiledevice development packages.